Langlands program: Generalized functoriality

 Langlands generalized the idea of functoriality: instead of using the general linear group GL(n), other connected reductive groups can be used.
 Furthermore, given such a group G, Langlands constructs the Langlands dual group ^{L}G, and then, for every automorphic cuspidal representation of G and every finite-dimensional representation of ^{L}G, he defines an L-function.
 One of his conjectures states that these L-functions satisfy a certain functional equation generalizing those of other known L-functions.

 He then goes on to formulate a very general "Functoriality Principle".
 Given two reductive groups and a (well behaved) morphism between their corresponding L-groups, this conjecture relates their automorphic representations in a way that is compatible with their L-functions.
 This functoriality conjecture implies all the other conjectures presented so far.
 It is of the nature of an induced representation construction—what in the more traditional theory of automorphic forms had been called a 'lifting', known in special cases, and so is covariant (whereas a restricted representation is contravariant).
 Attempts to specify a direct construction have only produced some conditional results.

-All these conjectures can be formulated for more general fields in place of $\mathbb{Q}$: algebraic number fields (the original and most important case), local fields, and function fields (finite extensions of F_{p}(t) where p is a prime and F_{p}(t) is the field of rational functions over the finite field with p elements).
+All these conjectures can be formulated for more general fields in place of $\mathbb{Q}$: algebraic number fields (the original and most important case), local fields, and function fields.